Korean War Legacy Project

 Shot Down

-Mike Muller describes his 72nd mission in Korea when he was shot down on Sept.
-29, 1951 north of Pyongyang.
-He was forced to jump from the cockpit of his F-51 Mustang and parachute to safety.
-He waited four hours in enemy territory before he was rescued.
+Mike Muller recounts his 72nd mission during the Korean War, when his aircraft was shot down on September 29, 1951, north of Pyongyang.
+He notes he had to eject from the cockpit of his F-51 Mustang and deploy his parachute to reach safety.
+He recalls after landing, he endured a tense four-hour wait in enemy territory before finally being rescued.

 Tags: Pyungyang,Fear,Physical destruction,Weapons